RANKED IN CHAMBERS - ASIA PACIFIC 2018:

 COMMERCIAL & CORPORATE LAW:

 Advised private and public limited companies regarding the legality of all aspects of their operations, including rectification of share registers, minority protection litigation, winding up proceedings as well as trademark and taxation related issues.
-Regularly advise and assist foreign companies in setting up place of business in Bangladesh.
+Regularly advise and assist foreign companies in setting up place of business in Bangladesh and ensuring compliance with local legislations.

 Advised and assisted Dell Global BV in setting up a liaison office in Bangladesh.
 Recently advised a leading US based advertising technology company seeking to expand its services in Bangladesh regarding privacy and data protections laws.
 Currently advising and representing a Thailand based company regarding registration of trademark and industrial design.